-An analemma is a photograph or diagram showing the position of the Sun in the sky, as seen from a fixed location on Earth at the same mean solar time, as that position varies over the course of a year.
-The diagram will resemble the figure 8.
+An analemma is an image or diagram showing the change in the position of the Sun in the sky, seen from a fixed location on Earth, at the same time every day, over the course of a year.

-To take a photograph of an analemma, one must keep a camera at a fixed location and pointing to the fixed orientation throughout the year, then taking multiple exposures every few days, at the same time of day, disregarding daylight saving time.
+To take a photograph of an analemma, one must keep a camera at a fixed location, pointing to the fixed orientation throughout the year, then take multiple exposures every few days, at the same time every day, disregarding daylight saving time.

-The analemma is consistent with the fact that the Earth is a rotating sphere, with a tilted axis rotation, and is in motion around the Sun, with a somewhat eccentric orbit.
+The analemma is consistent with the fact that the Earth is a rotating sphere with a tilted axis rotation and is in motion around the Sun, with an eccentric orbit.